emmakbradley/emmakbradley.github.io/_posts/2026-02-25-blog_post_5_ipyb.md

 title: PIC 16B Blog Post 5!
 ---

-Hello dear reader and welcome back to another blog post!
+Hello and welcome back to another very exciting blog post!
 Today's task is to teach a machine learning algorithm to distinguish betweeen pictures of dogs and cats.
 To do so, we will be making use of a Python package called TensorFlow.
 Let's get started!

 Today's post is loosely based off of the following tutorial: [link](https://www.tensorflow.org/tutorials/images/transfer_learning)